It is a fool’s errand to ever count out Prime Minister Benjamin Netanyahu.

 The assumption was that Netanyahu, who built an aura for himself over his long years in office as Mr. Security, as the man who would keep the country safe both from Palestinian terrorists and Iranian nukes, could not survive the biggest security failure in the country’s history.

-An, indeed, the polling immediately after October 7 and for some four months afterward bore this out.
+Indeed, the polling immediately after October 7 and for some four months afterward bore this out.

-The Likud’s polling numbers—meaning, essentially, Netanyahu’s numbers—continued to drop until they reached a nadir on January 12 of 16 seats, which is just half of the party’s current strength.
+The Likud’s polling numbers – meaning, essentially, Netanyahu’s numbers – continued to drop until they reached a nadir on January 12 of 16 seats, which is just half of the party’s current strength.

-At that point, it looked like Netanyahu was through and that it was just a matter of time before he would somehow be forced out—either by public clamor or by people inside his own party worried that the party would lose power if he remained at the helm.
+At that point, it looked like Netanyahu was through, and that it was just a matter of time before he would somehow be forced out – either by public clamor or by people inside his own party worried that the party would lose power if he remained at the helm.

 Netanyahu digs in

-Yet Netanyahu did what he does best: he dug in.
+Yet Netanyahu did what he does best: He dug in.
 The prime minister, who on September 28 marked 17 years in office over three different terms, has not lasted that long by listening and deciding his political fate according to the background noise: the pundits, the journalists, the opposition politicians.

-Netanyahu dug in when he was indicted and taken to trial—“there will be nothing because there was nothing”—and he dug in after October 7.
+Netanyahu dug in when he was indicted and taken to trial – “There will be nothing because there was nothing” – and he dug in after October 7.
 In both cases, predictions of his imminent political demise proved premature.

 There was no reason to resign because of an enemy attack, Netanyahu argued, just as Franklin Delano Roosevelt did not resign after the Japanese bombed Pearl Harbor.

-But for Netanyahu, there was political wisdom in not saying “it’s my fault.”
+But for Netanyahu, there was political wisdom in not saying, “It’s my fault.”
 Admitting responsibility could lead to being attacked with those words, not just in the present but also in future elections.

-And, incredible as it might sound considering the cataclysm that took place under his watch, he could very well contest the next election—an election that, equally incredulously, might now not take place until its scheduled date in October 2026.
+And, incredible as it might sound, considering the cataclysm that took place under his watch, he could very well contest the next election – an election that, equally incredulously, might now not take place until its scheduled date in October 2026.

 Perhaps more telling, Netanyahu even outpolls a new right-wing party expected to be established by former prime minister Naftali Bennett, 23 to 20 in that survey.

-In either scenario, it would be difficult for Netanyahu to form a coalition, unless some parties that boycotted him in the past, like Avigdor Liberman’s Yisrael Beytenu, would sit with him now.
+In either scenario, it would be difficult for Netanyahu to form a coalition, unless some parties that boycotted him in the past, such as Avigdor Liberman’s Yisrael Beytenu, would sit with him now.
 But by the same token, it would also be a challenge for those in the opposition today to set up a coalition without the Arab parties.

 How did he do it?
 How did Netanyahu turn around his political fortunes?

-First of all, by keeping his 64-seat coalition in tact, even if it meant giving in to the demands of his coalition partners on the far-Right: Itamar ben-Gvir and Bezalel Smotrich.
+First of all, by keeping his 64-seat coalition intact, even if it meant giving in to the demands of his coalition partners on the far Right: Itamar Ben-Gvir and Bezalel Smotrich.

 October 7 was a colossal failure, so Netanyahu’s numbers dipped.
 Over the last few weeks, however, his polling numbers are on an upswing.

-But it is also true that Israel has significantly degraded Hamas’ military capabilities, rendering it no longer a threat as an organized fighting force.
+But it is also true that Israel has significantly degraded Hamas’s military capabilities, rendering it no longer a threat as an organized fighting force.
 It has also, in recent weeks, performed brilliantly against Hezbollah, beginning with the exploding beepers, moving through the assassination of Hassan Nasrallah, and including the significant degradation of Hezbollah’s missile capabilities.

-It is only natural that the popularity of the leader of a nation at war falls and rises with the fortunes of that war, and right now Netanyahu’s numbers are on the rise as the war is going better than it was just a few weeks earlier.
+It is only natural that the popularity of the leader of a nation at war falls and rises with the fortunes of that war, and right now, Netanyahu’s numbers are on the rise as the war is going better than it was just a few weeks earlier.

-Netanyahu has also done something else smart politically: he has stayed the course.
+Netanyahu has also done something else smart politically: He has stayed the course.

 The prime minister said after October 7 he would go into Gaza; the world protested, yet he went into Gaza.
 He said he would go into Rafah; the world protested, yet he went into Rafah.
-He said he would take action to return the residents to the north; the world shouted, and he took fierce action against Hezbollah in Lebanon.
+He said he would take action to return the residents to the North; the world shouted, and he took fierce action against Hezbollah in Lebanon.

-This willingness to stay the course speaks to his base, a base that crumbled in the first few weeks after the war—note the drop from 32 seats to 16, but which is now coming back home.
+This willingness to stay the course speaks to his base, a base that crumbled in the first few weeks after the war – note the drop from 32 seats to 16 – but which is now coming back home.

 Netanyahu’s base also rallies around him when he calls out the world’s hypocrisy in a speech at the UN, when he tells French President Emmanuel Macron that his country’s policies are shameful, and when he does not bow completely to pressure from US President Joe Biden.